mezeirobert0/unbeatable-tic-tac-toe/README.md

 ## Installation

-If you have Git installed, open the terminal, navigate to the desired location of the project using `cd` and clone the repository using the following command:
+If you have Git installed, clone the repository using the following command:
 ```bash
 git clone https://github.com/mezeirobert0/unbeatable-tic-tac-toe.git
 ```